 The Sporty.co.nz platform makes it easy for you to create web input forms that display whatever question fields you want.
 Each form has a unique address (URL) so you can then share a link to your form on your website, Facebook or via email.
 Whenever someone completes and submits your form, their record is automatically added to an online database associated with that form.

 IMPORTANT: Sporty includes a number of official registration forms for NZ Rugby Union, NZ Football, Touch NZ, NZ Rugby League, Volleyball NZ, Softball NZ and Netball.
 These official forms will be visible to you when you login to Sporty and go to your Online Registrations area.
 If you wish to take registrations or renewals for any sports code that has an official form, you should use that official form instead of creating your own form.
 You can still add your own question fields and text to the official forms to customise them to meet your own needs.
 Data submitted on the official forms is automatically shared with the governing body to meet their mandatory reporting requirements, but data relating to your own custom fields is not shared and remains private to your organisation.

 How to create a form

 1. Login to Sporty and from the Dashboard, click the Online Registrations tile to go to the registrations and databases area.

-2. Click +Add New Form to create a new form.
-This launches the Form Builder utility.
+2. Click +Build New Form to create a new form.
+This launches the form builder utility.

 - If the form relates to a particular year or season, select it from the Season dropdown list.